Leader: Keith Waterson

 Location and times: 3rd Tuesday @14:30 in the Victory Hall, Main Hall

-As you travel around this “green and pleasant land”, have you ever wondered why that hill is smooth and rounded, that one is stepped, another jagged?
-Even why there are hills in that direction and a valley or plane in another?
+As you travel around this “green and pleasant land”, or indeed the world, have you ever wondered why that hill is smooth and rounded, that one is stepped, another jagged?
+Even why there are hills in that direction and a valley or plain in another or why is that valley ‘U’ shaped and that one ‘V’ shaped?
 Why are different agricultural practises being followed as you move from one area to another or why is a village located where it is?
-The answer is often GEOLOGY.
+The answer is often

-18th June 2019 leave at 2pm at the Settle Rugby Club car park.
-Visit to Norber erratics and the Crummackdale unconformity
+18 June 2019 visit to Norber erratics and Crummackdale unconformity

 This list was compiled by the late Paul Cochrane.
 MANY THANKS PAUL